nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 3.4.2.
 Deleting an applicant: `delapplicant`

-Deletes an applicant with the specified index on the displayed list from the application.
+Deletes an applicant with the specified index on the displayed list in Eva.

 Format: `delapplicant INDEX`